-- An injured employee must report the incident to the site workers' compensation coordinator.
-All injuries need to be recorded on the site's Employee First Aid Log within thirty (30) days of the injury. - If medical treatment is necessary, the workers' compensation coordinator will do the following: - o EMERGENCY: a medical emergency is an injury that is acute and poses an immediate risk to a person's life or long term health.
+- An injured employee must report the incident to the site Administrator or workers' compensation coordinator.
+All injuries need to be recorded on the site's Employee First Aid Log within thirty (30) days of the injury. - If medical treatment is necessary, the workers' compensation coordinator will do the following: - EMERGENCY: a medical emergency is an injury that is acute and poses an immediate risk to a person's life or long-term health.
 Call 911 and get professional help immediately.
-Alert Risk, Benefits & Compliance and Fire Official. - o Injured worker must call PMA 24 hr. nurse with the assistance of the site's worker's compensation coordinator. - Advise the employee that it is his/her responsibility to give the workers' compensation coordinator all documentation from the treating physician immediately following treatment. - Advise employee that in order to receive workers' compensation benefits, he/she must stay within the assigned workers' compensation network of doctors.
-All authorizations for specialty medical services must be approved by the workers' compensation carrier. - The employee must submit documentation from the authorized treating physician in order for time off to be considered as workers' compensation paid in line of duty leave.
+Alert Risk, Benefits and Wellness and Fire Official. - Injured worker must call PMA 24 hr. nurse with the assistance of the site's worker's compensation coordinator. - Advise the employee that it is his/her responsibility to give the workers' compensation coordinator and their direct Supervisor all documentation from the treating physician immediately following treatment.
+Employee must immediately return to work unless otherwise stated by workers' compensation provider. - Advise employee that in order to receive workers' compensation benefits, he/she must stay within the assigned workers' compensation network of doctors.
+All authorizations for specialty medical services must be approved by the workers' compensation carrier. - The employee must submit documentation from the authorized workers' compensation treating physician in order for time off to be considered as workers' compensation paid in line of duty leave.
 Leave for any employee, as prescribed by law, shall be authorized for a total not to exceed ten (10) work days during any school fiscal year for an illness contracted or any injury sustained in the line of duty, or a total of ten (10) days for the same illness or injury.
 Once the employee has been released to return to work, he/she will notify his /her supervisor immediately.
 Failure to do so may subject the employee to progressive discipline that may include termination.
-Upon return to work the employee MUST provide a "release to return to work" from the authorized treating physician to the site administrator. - If an employee with a worker's compensation injury is out for 10 consecutive days, he/she must complete an extended leave form and follow extended leave procedures with Risk, Benefits and Compliance in the Human Resources Department.
+Upon return to work the employee MUST provide a "release to return to work" from the authorized workers' compensation treating physician to the site administrator.

+• If an employee with a worker's compensation injury is out for 10 consecutive days, he/she must complete an extended leave form and follow extended leave procedures with Risk, Benefits and Wellness.

 While on Workers' Compensation Leave, the School District will continue to contribute its portion of the employee's health and life insurance premium payments.
 The employee is responsible for his/her portion of all other benefit premium payments.
 The employee's payment should be made through the Hernando County School District, Attention Benefit Payments.
-If employee is deficient in paying premiums, the employee's benefits will be terminated.
-It is the employee's responsibility to notify Risk, Benefits and Compliance in the Human Resources Department and the life insurance company when he/she returns to active employment.
+If an employee is deficient in paying premiums, the employee's benefits will be terminated.
+It is the employee's responsibility to notify Risk, Benefits and Wellness and the life insurance company when he/she returns to active employment.
 Employees will automatically be enrolled in the District's group life insurance plan on the first of the month following a sixty (60) day waiting period unless the employee elects differently by completing and returning the election confirmation and enrollment form within the first 30 days of returning to active employment status.